 Open Floor Plan

-An updated bungalow in Coronado, California has more of a cozy, contemporary feel than a traditional, historic type, but still exudes charm aplenty.
-Renovated by QualCraft and originally built in the 1940’s the interior includes lots of period details with modern, smart home features hidden underneath.
+An updated California bungalow-style house in Coronado has more of a cozy, contemporary feel than a traditional type, but still exudes charm aplenty.
+Renovated by QualCraft and originally built in the 1940s, the interior has lots of period details with modern, smart home features hidden underneath.